LanaSina/open_questions/index.md

 10. Does the evolution from mingled action/computation systems (eg: RNA world, pre-jacquard looms) to systems with separated action and computation (eg: RNA-DNA separation, jacquard loom, the evolution of thought, hardware/software distinctions...) follow predictable rules?

 11. If separating data storage from computation is generally good, and [DNA is responsible for computation in a cell](https://shapiro.bsd.uchicago.edu/Shapiro2006.GenomeInformatics.pdf), what has the role of data storage?
+Or if DNA is the storage, what has the role of doing the computation?
 Are the two not separated?
 Will they evolve to be separated?

 12. Is specialization = complexity?